4 Ways to Unlock iPhone if You Forgot iPhone Passcode

 Unlock iPhone via iTunes/Finder

-Another way to unlock your iPhone is using iTunes or Finder.
+Another way to unlock your iPhone is by using iTunes or Finder.
 Because your iPhone is locked, iTunes and Finder don't recognize your device.
 Therefore, you have to put your iPhone into Recovery mode before you can unlock it on your computer.

 Here's what you should do: